3 Psychological facts about team member behavior

 We present 3 exciting psychological facts about the behavior of your team members and give tips on how you can use the research results in practice.

-1. Psychological fact about behavior: fundamental attribution error - is mindset really that important?
+1. Psychological fact about behavior: Fundamental attribution error - is mindset really that important?

 Imagine your new colleague giving a lecture.
 He behaves nervously, sweats, trembles, and often messes up.
 You probably think he has a shy personality, don’t you?
 On the next company outing, however, he is very charismatic, jokes and talks to everyone.

 You had apparently misjudged him completely: The unusual situation “lecture” caused his nervous behavior.
 So we overestimated the influence of personality and underestimated the situation.
-This common cognitive error is called the “Fundamental attribution error” - because it is so fundamentally frequented in our western society.
-Try to pay attention to it in your everyday life - not without reason it is isA classic of personality psychology.
+This common cognitive error is called the “Fundamental attribution error” - because it is so fundamentally common in our Western society.
+Try to pay attention to it in your everyday life - it is a classic of personality psychology for a reason.

 But what does that have to do with your work?
 Quite simply: The word “Mindset” has been on everyone’s lips lately.
 So we pay a lot of attention to the mindset one person; It is often underestimated how much influence the work situation has on the behavior of this person or a team member.
 The nice thing: the worksituation is often much easier to change!